In His Bestselling Book, Clint Smith ’10 Reckons With History and the Lies We Tell

 Clint Smith’s How the Word Is Passed: A Reckoning With the History of Slavery Across America reached no. 1 on the New York Times Best Sellers List this week.

 He’ll join Davidson College President Carol Quillen for a conversation about the book Monday, June 14.
-Registration for the virtual event remains open.

 Smith, a 2010 Davidson grad, has carved a path as a nationally recognized educator and writer.
 His debut non-fiction book considers how history is distorted and consumed, and how an honest approach to the past might change our collective future.